“Bottom’s Dream,” Britten’s A Midsummer Night’s Dream

-This season, Mr. Cushing will return to Boston Lyric Opera as Angelotti in Tosca and Donald in The Nefarious, Immoral But Highly Profitable Enterprise of Mr. Burke & Mr. Hare, sings the title role of Don Pasquale with Bar Harbor Music Festival, performs Banquo in Macbeth and reprises the role of Basilio in Il barbiere di Siviglia with Opera Tampa, Sun Tze in the world première of Rev. 23 with White Snake Projects, and Tiresias in Stravinsky’s Oedipus Rex with Emmanuel Music.
+This season, Mr. Cushing will return to Boston Lyric Opera for their production of The Threepenny Opera, as Angelotti in Tosca and Donald in The Nefarious, Immoral But Highly Profitable Enterprise of Mr. Burke & Mr. Hare, sings the title role of Don Pasquale with Bar Harbor Music Festival, performs Banquo in Macbeth and reprises the role of Basilio in Il barbiere di Siviglia with Opera Tampa, Sun Tze in the world première of Rev. 23 with White Snake Projects, and Tiresias in Stravinsky’s Oedipus Rex with Emmanuel Music.

 Last season, Mr. Cushing performed Bartolo in Le nozze de Figaro and Father Trulove in The Rake’s Progress for Boston Lyric Opera.
 Mr. Cushing first débuted with Boston Lyric Opera in the role of Count Monterone in Rigoletto, and has returned in performances as Palèmon in Thaïs, Truffaldino in Ariadne auf Naxos, Osmin in Die Entführung aus dem Serail, Raimondo in Lucia di Lammermoor, Don Basilio in Il barbiere di Siviglia, The Bonze in Madama Butterfly, Angelotti in Tosca, Count Horn/Tom in Un ballo in maschera, Arthur in The Lighthouse, Adolfo in John Musto’s The Inspector, Sarastro in Die Zauberflöte, Count Monterone in Rigoletto, Dr. Grenvil in La traviata, Masetto in Don Giovanni, and a part in an exciting staging of Frank Martin’s Le vin herbé.